By: Stepfanie Romine, for Santiam Hospital

 If you have put off medical care or an elective procedure due to COVID-19, please know that Santiam Hospital, its facilities and providers are open and ready to take care of you.
 Your health and safety are their top priority.

-Santiam Hospital is committed to the health of the community.
+Santiam Hospital & Clinics is committed to the health of the community.
 They continue to monitor and implement all protocols recommended by the Oregon Health Authority and the Centers for Disease Control and Prevention in response to the novel coronavirus (COVID-19) outbreak.

 Both primary-care providers and specialists are still seeing new and existing patients, so you can receive the care you need.
 (Note that individual Santiam clinics and facilities have different protocols in place, so start by calling your provider directly.)
 Santiam is offering elective procedures and non-emergency care during this time.

 It’s important to maintain health care for a variety of reasons.
-While COVID-19 may lead to a backlog of over 28 million elective surgeries worldwide, your team at Santiam Hospital is working to ensure you have safe, uninterrupted access to health care, including surgery.
+While COVID-19 may lead to a backlog of over 28 million elective surgeries worldwide, your team at Santiam Hospital & Clinics is working to ensure you have safe, uninterrupted access to health care, including surgery.
 By maintaining your care, you can stay healthy while also avoiding potentially long waits in the future.

 Here’s a look at some health care you might need soon.